Christ-Mind-Teachings/cmi-ftcm/_book2/chap07.md

-The reason life as a human being seems so difficult is because of the belief in, and the perception that follows, of a world in which you are alone and separate from eve1ything you see.
+The reason life as a human being seems so difficult is because of the belief in, and the perception that follows, of a world in which you are alone and separate from everything you see.
 To walk alone and friendless through an uncaring wasteland seems to be your life.
 Friends you may have, but never can you trust them wholly, for each has his own interest which he will pursue at the expense of all others.
 In such a world there is nothing to do but protect